-As you know, the decision of the Suprime Court on March 10, 1969, in Willie Israel Aldermin, et al. v.
+As you know, the decision of the Supreme Court on March 10, 1969, in Willie Israel Alderman, et al. v.
 United States expanded the concept of standing with respect to electronic surveillance and held that an individual has standing not only with respect to his own overheard conversations but also with respect to overhearings on premises in which he has a proprietary interest, even though he was not present at the time of the conversations.
-Because of this decision, it will be necessary in future requests for electronic surveillance information to ascertain whether or not there was coverage on premises in which the subject had a proprietary interest.
+Because of this decision, it will be necessary in future requests for electronic surveillance information to ascertain whether or not there was coverage on premises in which the subject lad a proprietary interest.
 Accordingly, it is requested that you advise as to each of the individuals on the attached list:

-- (a) Whether the named individual appears to be present at, or a articipant in, c exercises overheard in any electronic surveillance by your agency. - (b) Whether an electronic surveillance was conducted on any premises of which the named individual was the owner, lessee or licensee. - (c) If the individual or the premises of which the individual was owner, lesse or licensee was the bject of an electronic surveillance, did the surveillance consist of wiretapping or an electronic each dropping device. - (d) If the latter, please advise us of the method of entry utilized in the placement of the levice. - (e) Was the information from any such device disseminated in any manner to any other agency.
-L in, when and to they - or indirectly in any reports made in reference to the individual by our concy.
-If so, would you hease advice us of the reports in which such information appeared and if the information was attributed to a "T" symbol, the Casignation of that symbol in the pertinent report.
+- (a) Whether the named individual appears to be present at, or a .articipant in, c .wersations overheard in any electronic surveillance by your agency. - (b) Whather an electronic surveillance was conducted on any premises of which ite named individual was the owner, lessee or licensee. - (c) If the individual or the premises of which the individual was owner, Ics se as licensee was the .
+Siect of an electronic surveillance, did the surveillant consist of wiretapping or an electronic ear dropping device. - (d) If the latter, please advise us of the method of entry utilized in the placement of the levice. - (e) Was the information from any such device disseminated in any manner to any other agency.
+In the when and to then - (f).
+Did the information comply such devices approximately or indirectly in any reports made in reference to the individual by our aloney.
+If so, would you please advice us of the reports in which such information appliance and if the information was attributed to a "T" symbol, the Casignation of that symbol in the pertinent report.

-If your records indicate that the individuals have used names other than those indicated, please check your electronic surveillance indices with respect to the additional names.
+If your records indicate that the individuals have used names other than those indicated, please theck your electronic surveillance indices with respect to the additional names.